9999years/textecca/report/report.md

 # Textecca

+TeX is bad (or, at the very least, old).
+What do I mean by "bad"?
+And what's a better system look like?
+Here, we'll explore the design space of typesetting systems.

+It's difficult to talk about TeX's flaws without talking about its age.
+Computers, software, software development, and user interfaces have changed enormously in the 42 years since TeX's first release in 1978.
+[Your computer is not a fast PDP-11.][c-low-level] Computers have many conveniences that the first users of TeX made do without, such as "screens".

+TeX's design was heavily influenced by the constraints of computers in the 1970s, most of which have largely vanished in a world where most computers have several cores, GHz clock speeds, gigabytes of RAM, terabytes of persistent storage, and high-resolution displays.
+We can now make different time-memory tradeoffs, leverage concurrency, and more to create a fluid and enjoyable user experience.

+TeX, unfortunately, does not perform a single function.
+TeX contains, wrapped into one tangled glob, a register-like virtual machine, a macro-based programming language and combined parser/evaluator, a layout and justification engine, and renderer.

+The box-and-glue model used by the layout engine and its accompanying justification algorithm remain best-in-class.

+One of the things I want to talk about here is "why is this such a hard problem?"

 ## Beyond plain text

 Using plain text for source code has certain limitations, so we create IDEs or